Wirecloud/map-viewer-widget/src/doc/userguide.md

 ## Settings

-- **Mark shadow radius** (default: 10) When you click in a mark you will see a circle with this radius.
 - **Initial Location** (deafult: "") Initial Location" description="Location or
   decimal coordinates where map will be centered on load (e.g. 'New York' or '52, 5').
 Leave this setting empty if you don't want to center the map at